 (2) Chan (Chinese 禪 Chán), from Sanskrit dhyāna (meaning “meditation” or “meditative state”), is a Chinese school of Mahāyāna Buddhism.
 It developed in China from the 6th century CE onwards, becoming dominant during the Tang and Song dynasties.

 Chan is the originating tradition of Zen Buddhism.

 (3) In Zen, ensō (円相, “circular form”) is a circle that is hand-drawn in one or two uninhibited brushstrokes to express a moment when the mind is free to let the body create.

 The ensō symbolizes absolute enlightenment, strength, elegance, the universe, and mu (the void).
-It is characterised by a minimalism born of Japanese aesthetics.
+It is characterized by a minimalism born from Japanese aesthetics.

-(4) Freehand brush work is a genre of Chinese traditional painting which includes poem, calligraphy, painting and seal.
+(4) Freehand brushwork is a genre of Chinese traditional painting which includes poems, calligraphy, painting, and seal.
 In Chinese called xie yi (Chinese: 写意 xiěyì), which literally means “writing ideas”.
-It was formed in a long period of artistic activities and promoted by the literati.
-Through the inheritance and development in the past dynasties, freehand brush work has gradually become the most influential and popular genre.
+It was formed during a long period of artistic activities and promoted by the literati.
+Through the inheritance and development in the past dynasties, freehand brushwork has gradually become the most influential and popular genre.

-The freehand brush work emphasizes the semblance in the spiritual aspect.
-This kind of artwork does not chase for the physical similarity and the cooperation of reality.
+The freehand brushwork emphasizes the semblance in the spiritual aspect.
+This kind of artwork does not chase physical similarity and the cooperation of reality.